csci104/site/labs/lab9/index.md

 ### With or Without Repetition?
 The above two examples are examples of permutations and combinations *without* repetition.
 Once a duck is selected for gold, we do not reconsider that duck for silver.
 Player A cannot play against him/herself in a chess match.

 However, sometimes we do allow for repetition.
-Recall from lecture that the the number of r-permutations of a set of n objects, where repetition is allowed, is **n<sup>r</sup>**.
+Recall from lecture that the number of r-permutations of a set of n objects, where repetition is allowed, is **n<sup>r</sup>**.

 The number of r-combinations of a set of n objects, where repetition is allowed, is:
 <div style="text-align:center"><img src="./assets/rComboWithRepetition.png" alt="n combinations with repetition" height="60"/></div>